WHERE THE FOLK can I listen to Talking Starlings and a Welsh Banger? Part I

 However, Iolo Morganwg would later write that the monstrous Afanc (discussed in WHERE THE FOLK can I find a Giant Beaver Monster?) killed everyone in Britain save for two people, Dwyfan and Dwyfach, from whom all Brits are thus descended.
 So unless Iolo was poking fun at his own people, it could be argued that such themes were not intended to be insults, at all… was the latter more of a nod to Adam and Eve, perhaps?
 Iolo Morganwg was, indeed, a devout Christian.
 What are your thoughts?

-· Afon Llinon, or the River Shannon and River Liffey, in Ireland (the Shannon is the largest river in Ireland and the Liffey runs through Leinster in Dublin.
+Afon Llinon, or the River Shannon and River Liffey, in Ireland, are also mentioned (the Shannon is the largest river in Ireland and the Liffey runs through Leinster in Dublin).
 Dublin’s Irish name, Baile Atha Cliath, translates to “Town of the Ford of the Hurdles”.
 Interestingly, in the Second Branch of the Mabinogi, hurdles were placed across Bendigeidfran’s back (not the athletic kind you’re thinking of- that would have made it far more difficult to get across!).
-Some historians and scholars believe that the Welsh got these two rivers mixed up when telling this tale)
+Some historians and scholars believe that the Welsh might have gotten these two rivers mixed up when telling this tale.

-· Harddlech, “the beautiful stone/slate”, or Harlech (location of Bendigeidfran’s castle, being the rock upon which Harlech Castle was built in 1283.
-At the time this tale was set, the rock sat right beside the sea, but the sea has since retreated and is now almost a mile away from the castle)
+Then there's Aber Alaw, where the seven survivors land upon returning to Wales, Gwales/Grassholm/Grassholm Island (ten miles off the coast of Pembrokeshire.
+Used by the Vikings as a base from which to launch their attacks.
+There is no evidence to suggest that there was ever a great hall there) and Harddlech/Harlech, “the beautiful stone/slate”, location of Bendigeidfran’s castle, being the rock upon which Harlech Castle was built in 1283.
+At the time this tale was set, the rock sat right beside the sea, but the sea has since retreated and is now almost a mile away from the castle.

 Now, this blog is based in Wales, but I have other tales to cover, and Grassholm Island seems a bit of a pain in the arse to get to, so I have decided to visit only the latter location (as well as Branwen’s Grave, of course) in my coverage of the Second Branch of the Mabinogi.